julez-dev/twitchirc/README.md

 This package is still in early development so not all IRC events are implemented yet.

+This package is inspired by and uses code from the [go-twitch-irc](https://github.com/gempir/go-twitch-irc) package

 ## Examples

 This creates a simple connection which will print all chat messages in the provided channel.